 Derivative financial instruments and hedging activities Derivatives are initially recognised at fair value on the date a derivative contract is entered into, and they are subsequently remeasured at their fair value.
 The method of recognising gains or losses depends on whether the derivative is designated as a hedging instrument, and if so, the nature of the item being hedged.
-The forward contracts to repurchase own shares, single currency interest rate swaps and forward foreign currency con-
+The forward contracts to repurchase own shares, single currency interest rate swaps and forward foreign currency contracts are not designated as hedging instruments.